 Unique integrated pump set

-Works with your existing heating system
+The electric boiler works with your existing heating system

 Wet underfloor heating systems